magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-41236-unable-to-create-new-or-edit-existing-scheduled-staging-update.md

 ## Issue

-Users are unable to create new or edit existing scheduled updates for the product if "End Date" has been previously removed.
+Users are unable to create new schedules or edit existing ones for products if the "End Date" has been previously removed.

 <ins>Steps to reproduce</ins>: